bashtage/linearmodels/doc/source/system/index.rst

 System Regression Models
 ------------------------

-System regression estimates multiple regressions simulteneously.
-There are three reasons to consider system estimation in stread of equation by equation estimation
+System regression estimates multiple regressions simultaneously.
+There are three reasons to consider system estimation instead of equation by equation estimation

 * Joint inference on parameters across models